LENNOX COMMUNITY GARDENS

 Tree Maintenance

-• Later, the fruit clusters are also thinned, in order to increase the size and quality of the fruits.
+• Thinning of flowers and fruit clusters may increase the size and quality of the fruit.

 Picture